jbonatakis/jbonatakis.github.io/site/_posts/2025-12-12-some-things-ve-learned-about-vector-embeddings.md

 categories: notes
 ---

-# Some things I've Learned about vector embeddings

 - Text (or other content, like images, with the right model) can be *embedded* returning a vector
 - Most LLM providers have embeddings models/endpoints that can take input and return a vector
 - Vectors are represented as arrays of numbers (generally 32-bit floats)